-Assessment for all three Outcomes may be open-book based on a case study with restricted response questions.
+Assessment for all three Outcomes may be based on case studies.
 Assessments may be integrated.
 Students may compile responses from their own research.
-Useful websites are www.acas.org.uk and www.gov.uk.
+Useful websites are www.acas.org.uk and the Department for Business, Energy and Industrial Strategy.

 Business Culture and Strategy (HP6R 48)